Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-However the partition function of the theory, i.e. the quantity $\Pi_{b,\mu}(g,1)$, is actually ill-defined.
-Indeed, consider the case where $g=\hat{g}$ the round metric, so that one has
+Therefore all the terms in Equation~\eqref{eq:partition_function} make sense; however the quantity $\Pi_{b,\mu}(g,1)$, even if it has a meaning, is actually ill-defined.
+Indeed, consider the setting where $g=\hat{g}$ the round metric, so that one has

-which diverges as $c\rightarrow-\infty$ because of the $e^{-dQc}$ term in the integrand.
+Then the integral in the variable $c$ is divergent, because of the behaviour as $c\rightarrow-\infty$ of the $e^{-dQc}$ term in the integrand.
 The divergence of the partition function is the quantum interpretation of the fact that a conformal metric with constant negative $\mathcal{Q}$-curvature on the sphere must have logarithmic singularities.
-In order to get rid of this issue, we will need to consider the Liouville action to which we have added conical singularities, which corresponds in the language of QFT to inserting so-called vertex operators.
+In order to get rid of this issue, we will need to consider the Liouville action to which we have added conical singularities, which corresponds in the language of quantum field theory to inserting so-called \textit{Vertex Operators}.
+Formally, for $x$ in $\mathbb{R}^d$ and a weight $\alpha\in\mathbb{R}$, these are defined by setting